 Photo courtesy of Emory University

-GEOHealth Hubs will research mining hazards, including
+GEOHealth Hubs will research mining hazards,

-those caused by informal gold mining, shown above, in
+including those caused by informal gold mining,

 Photo courtesy of Tulane University School

 GEOHealth Hubs will also train researchers in skills

 that address environmental and occupational health

 Fogarty is coordinating and partially funding the awards, in collaboration with NIH partners - the

 National Institute of Environmental Health Sciences (NIEHS).
 Also providing support is the

 National Institute for Occupational Safety and Health (NIOSH), part of the Centers for Disease Control and Prevention (CDC).
 Canada's